rohitmahor/digit-OCR/README.md

-# digit-OCR in python
+# Digit-OCR in python
-Recognise digits from 0-9
+Recognise digits from 0-9 by using keras library in python